 You'll notice that L-glutamine is featured in several of the products I've reviewed above.
 Based on research, L-glutamine has three very important functions for the gut.
 It has been found to have a positive impact on sustaining the balance of the gut microbiome, increasing the expression of tight junction proteins and intestinal lining integrity, and helping to minimize the inflammatory response.

 It's essentially impossible to heal your gut without probiotics.
 Probiotics are strains of "good bacteria" that populate the gut microbiome to fight off bad bacteria that can make you ill.
 Everything from stress to antibiotics can deplete your gut of probiotics.
+There are many reasons why women should take probiotics, and fixing or preventing a leaky gut is one of them.

 Vitamin D helps to regulate intestinal barrier integrity.
 Based on one study, vitamin D deficiency is linked with gut dysbiosis and inflammation.